amin111/PostBook/Readme.md

-# Basic Understanding of PostBook :
+# Basic Understanding of App Screens :
 it contain 4 screens

 1. Splash Screen